killsleep/android_device_motorola_qinara/README.md

-Device configuration for the Motorola Atrix HD (dinara/qinara)
+Device configuration for the Pantech Vega S5 (ef44s)
 ===============================